ayyappadasrajagopal/raspberrypi_setup_python/README.md

 # Raspberrypi_setup_python
-## Configure raspberry pi after installtion of sd card using pi imager
+## Configure raspberry pi after installation of sd card using pi imager

 This repository is intended for the initial setup and configuration of the Raspberry Pi (Raspberry Pi 5 used here), covering the preliminary steps from OS installation to the first clean boot, including initial system updates and upgrades.